ReactForBeginners/course-overview/README.md

-# React for beginners
+# React.js for Beginners

 This course will teach you the basics of React.js through three nights in NYC in August 2015.
-The course is already fully booked, but all the learning materials are available for everybody.
+The course is already fully booked, but all the learning materials are publicly available here.

+The course is aimed at professional developers interested in learning React.js, so we assume that you're comfortable with Javascript and web development in general.

 ### Schedule: